moltinginstar/moltinginstar.github.io/blog/private-homebrew-tap-for-casks.md

   </figcaption>
 </figure>

-If you now run `gh auth login` followed by `brew install`, Homebrew will pick up the saved GitHub token automatically and voilà, Fonty McFontFace is yours.
+If you now run `gh auth login` followed by `brew install`, Homebrew will pick up the saved GitHub token automatically and voilà, Fonty McFontface is yours.

 ## Fixing `brew upgrade`